 Some of the groups I facilitate each week are Tobacco Cessation groups.
-Recently, as I’ve listened to the voices in the meeting, I’ve been surprised by the amount of laughter in our soundtrack.
-Bear in mind that as I report this, the world is gripped by a global pandemic.
+I’ve listened to the voices in the meeting and I’m sometimes surprised by the amount of laughter in our soundtrack.
+Bear in mind that as I report this, the world is grappling with remnants of a global pandemic.
 My country is facing some unsettling social and political unrest.
 Quit smoking in the middle of all this?
 You MUST be joking!

 Well, no. I’m not.
 I have been deeply impressed by the courage and hope of these folks who are committed to making this important change in their lives.
 But not only are they here – week after week – but they’re hopeful, positive, and even laughing in the midst of what’s probably the toughest journey of their lives!
 Yes, LAUGHING!

 One recent meeting we were talking about making small steps in the right direction.
 This seems like a particularly wise way to approach quitting smoking (or other big behavioral changes.)
 I was extolling the virtues of trying to disrupt or interrupt just a few cigs during a day.
 As we practice we gain competence and confidence.
 Rather than set ourselves up for a jarring and uncomfortable change, why not take a gradual approach.
 A transition towards abstinence sounds a little more reasonable for some of us.

 (Read this post about Mohamed Ali, the Champion of Disruption!)